benjaminirving/python-debian-packaging-example/README.md

 ![Image 3](./screenshots/3.png)

+To uninstall the test app

+`bash
+sudo apt-get remove ExImView
+`

 Notes
 ------

 Note that this example doesn't take advantage of the main use of dh-virtualenv, which is packaging the latest dependencies with the app.
 But this can be done trivially by adding them to the requirements.txt file as explained in the dh-virtualenv documentation.

+Please suggest changes that improve this example